heynemann/octopus/README.md

 The available built-in limiters are:

-* octopus.limiter.in_memory.per_domain.Limiter
+* `octopus.limiter.in_memory.per_domain.Limiter`
-* octopus.limiter.redis.per_domain.Limiter
+* `octopus.limiter.redis.per_domain.Limiter`

-Both take a list of dictionaries with keys being the beginning of the URL and value being the allowed concurrent connections.
+Both take a list of dictionaries with the key being the beginning of the URL and value being the allowed concurrent connections.

 The reason this is a list is that urls defined first take precedence.
 This allows users to single out a path in a domain that needs less connections than the rest of the domain, like this:

     # using in-memory limiter.
 Domains not specified here have no limit.